OpenFn/docs/blog/2023-02-27-open-human.md

 African soil.
 So I enthusiastically agree.

 And I’m not the only one.
-Between us, we have traveled 40,000 miles to be in District Six, Cape Town.
+Between us, we have traveled 40,000 miles to be in District Six, Cape Town - from London, Dakar, Arusha, Riga, Nairobi.
 It has taken us over 150 hours to get here.

 Right now we are gathered around this table, in this hot little room, scribbling our truths onto this oversized piece of paper.
 We are, in our own little way,